Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 ### Computing Resources

 For lab activities and assignments, we will be using a [JupyterHub](https://spestana.github.io/data-analysis/resources/b-learning-jupyter.html) computing environment, and programming with [python](https://spestana.github.io/data-analysis/resources/a-learning-python.html).
-(While the course is taught using python, prior versions of the labs in MATLAB are also available by request.)

 If you need access to a laptop computer (such as if yours breaks) you may check one out from the [Student Technology Loan Program](https://stlp.uw.edu/).
 Please contact me if you need help accessing a computer reliably.

 ### Lectures

-The first half of each class period is reserved for lectures and associated discussions.
+The first hour of each class period is reserved for lectures and associated discussions.
 We will be using Zoom for these live lectures, and to record lectures for later viewing.
 Lectures will be recorded and made available afterwards.
 Lecture slides will be available on Canvas, along with any additional files for reading.
+However, the second two hours of each class will not be recorded, so please make every effort to be there in person.

 ### Labs